smseerat/MCW-Hybrid-identity/README.md

 In this workshop, you will learn how to implement different components of a hybrid identity solution that integrates an Active Directory forest with an Azure Active Directory tenant and leverages a number of Azure Active Directory features.

 At the end of this workshop, you will be able to plan, design, and deploy a hybrid identity architecture.
-The architecture will include a secure, available, and resiliant hybrid identity infrastructure for identity and access management.
+The architecture will include a secure, available, and resilient hybrid identity infrastructure for identity and access management.

 ### Whiteboard Design Session